TexteaInc/funix/README.md

 <!-- > **Note**: The `-l` flag stands for _"lazy"_ meaning that only default settings are used.
 It cannot be used when your function is decorated by the funix decorator `@funix()` which allows you to customize your app.
 For more details, please refer to the [reference manual]([docs/Reference.md](https://github.com/TexteaInc/funix-doc/blob/main/Reference.md)). -->

+## Hello, Gen AI (in no additional code)!

 You can wrap any Python function into a web app in Funix.
+We believe that in the Gen AI era, software tools will have very few simple UI widgets, mostly texts, and thus the traditional way to building GUI that requires manually creating widgets for each function I/O is not suitable.
+Funix is designed to address this problem.
-For example, the OpenAI's ChatGPT function below.
+For example, the OpenAI's ChatGPT function below, which str-to-str.

 ```python
 # Filename: chapGPT_lazy.py